 I’ve been listening to lots of startup podcasts (email me if you want the list), and have discovered the mighty Justin Jackson and his excellent Marketing for Developers content - I recommend you buy it if you’re a developer thinking of selling a product / service.
 I’m now working through trying to apply the lessons in the book to my own product.
 I got to the analytics bit and hit a wall.
 Wordpress.com (the wordpress hosting site, not the software itself) force you to upgrade to the business plan at £20.83/month.
 Given I don’t know how long this is going to take me I’m not keen to start ramping up costs to that extent with no obvious route to a return on the investment.

-I've looked at the three recommended in Justin's book, and the starting prices are:
+I’ve looked at the three recommended in Justin’s book (plus more added more recently), and the starting prices are:

 - WPEngine: Personal $29/month - about £22/month.